What Causes My Red Face?

 - Alcohol Flushing

-Individuals of Asian decent often show signs of facial flushing immediately after consuming alcoholic beverages.
+Individuals of Asian descent often show signs of facial flushing immediately after consuming alcoholic beverages.
 This type of facial redness is temporary and is caused by decreased activity of the alcohol dehydrogenase enzyme and possibly a missing enzyme called aldehyde dehydrogenase.